hopla/ravennakit/docs/dependencies.md

 - [portaudio](https://github.com/PortAudio/portaudio) (MIT License)
 - [cli11](https://github.com/CLIUtils/CLI11) (BSD 3-Clause License)

-All dependencies, except for Tracy, can be managed by vcpkg.
+Vcpkg can manage all dependencies, except for Tracy.
 There is a vcpkg.json file in the root of the project that can be used to install the dependencies, but it is recommended to set up CMake to use vcpkg.